 Borgoe rum is produced by Suriname Alcoholic Beverages N.V.
 (SAB).
 Founded in 1966, the company originally bottled and disitributed rum and sugar products.
 After a still was brought up in the mid-1980’s, SAB developed rapidly into a prominent producer of rum and other alcoholic products, such as pharmaceuticals and cosmetics.
 Today SAB remains Suriname’s only alcohol producer.
-Borgoe rum is distilled from fermented molasses in three-column and small-scale copper pot stills, and aged in American white oak barrels previously used for aging Bourbon.
+Borgoe rum is distilled from fermented molasses in a three-column still, and aged in American white oak barrels previously used for aging Bourbon.
 SAB also maintains a hand-made copper pot still (pictured below right), but it is mostly used for producing alcoholic spirits from fermented fruits.

 The best of my tracking ability indicates that Borgoe introduced their 15 year old rum in December 2011.
 Most of SAB’s export production is sent to the Netherlands.
 I have not seen it for sale the USA, nor the Caribbean islands, nor in online rums shops, leading me to believe it’s not widely exported beyond Holland.